QubesOS/qubes-doc/user/common-tasks/mount-from-other-os.md

 -----------------------------

 3. If using an AppVM or standard Linux, LVM should automatically discover the Qubes LVM configuration.
 In this case, continue to step 4.
-	1. Qubes uses the default name `qubes_dom0` for it's LVM LV.
+	1. Qubes uses the default name `qubes_dom0` for it's LVM VG.
-	   This will conflict with the name of the LV of the currently installed system.
+	   This will conflict with the name of the VG of the currently installed system.
 	   To read both, you will have to rename the VG.
 	   *Note:* If this is not reversed, the Qubes install being accessed will not be bootable.
-	2. Find the UUID of the LV to be accessed using the command `lvdisplay`.
+	2. Find the UUID of the vg to be accessed using the command `vgdisplay`.
-	   This will be the LV named `qubes_dom0` which is not marked active.
+	   This will be the VG named `qubes_dom0` which is not marked active.
-	3. The command `lvrename <UUID> other_install` will rename the LV.
+	3. The command `vgrename <UUID> other_install` will rename the VG.
-4. Run the command `lvscan` to add any new LVs to the device list.
+4. Run the command `vgscan` to add any new VGs to the device list.

 Mounting the disk
 -----------------